nszandrew/nszandrew/README.md

-# 🌌 Welcome to my Github Universe!
+# 🌌 Welcome to my Github!

 ## 🚀 About Me
-I'm a passionate Java Developer with a strong foundation in Java and a growing expertise in frameworks like Spring Boot.
-I am dedicated to mastering my craft and sharing knowledge, continuously working to expand my skills while helping others along the way.
+I'm a 20-year-old Java Developer currently working at PowerKR, a company that helps other businesses set goals, manage meetings, measure team performance, and foster team engagement.
+I’m responsible for both legacy code and the V2 version of our projects—bridging the gap between old and new technology solutions.

-- 🌱 Always Learning: I'm diving deeper into Spring Boot and exploring cutting-edge technologies to stay ahead in the fast-evolving tech landscape.
+- 🏆 **Ambition:** My ultimate goal is to become a Software Engineer and create my own company.
-- 👨‍💻 Freelancing and Personal Projects: Currently, I’m freelancing for a physiotherapist clinic, developing solutions that directly impact patient care.
-I’m also engaged in various personal projects, which you can explore here.
+- 🌱 **Always Learning:** I have a strong foundation in Java and I’m diving deeper into frameworks like Spring Boot.
+I’m also exploring Microservices, Linux, Cloud, and other cutting-edge tools to stay ahead in an ever-evolving tech world.
-- 💬 Let’s Talk Java: Whether it's about Java, Spring Boot, or anything else within the Java ecosystem, I’m happy to chat and share insights.
+- 💬 **Let’s Talk Java:** Whether it’s legacy maintenance or modern solutions, I’m happy to discuss anything related to Java, Spring Boot, or software development best practices.

 ## 🛠️ Skills & Tools